 IPFS and Filecoin

 Filecoin and IPFS are complementary protocols for storing and sharing data in the distributed web.
 Both systems are free, open-source, and share many building blocks, including data representation formats (IPLD) and network communication protocols (libp2p).
-While interacting with IPFS does not require using Filecoin, all Filecoin nodes are IPFS nodes under the hood, and can connect to and fetch IPLD-formatted data from other IPFS nodes using libp2p.
+While interacting with IPFS does not require using Filecoin, all Filecoin nodes are IPFS nodes under the hood, and (with some manual configuration) can connect to and fetch IPLD-formatted data from other IPFS nodes using libp2p.
 However, Filecoin nodes don't join or participate in the public IPFS DHT.

-This page aims to explain the relationship between the IPFS and Filecoin projects and help users decide which option is best suited for their use-case.
+This page aims to explain the relationship between the IPFS and Filecoin projects and help users decide which approach is best suited for their use-case.

 Data storage incentives

 IPFS (opens new window) allows users to store and transfer verifiable, content-addressed data in a peer-to-peer network.
 IPFS users usually persist the data they want on their own IPFS nodes.
 This is called pinning (opens new window).
 Sometimes the data may be pinned using a third-party pinning service or through groups of individual IPFS users (like IPFS Collaborative Clusters (opens new window)).
 The data exists in the network as long as one user is storing it and can provide it to others when they request it.

 IPFS alone does not include a built-in mechanism to incentivize the storage of data for other people.
 This is the challenge Filecoin aims to solve.
 Filecoin is built on IPFS to create a distributed storage marketplace for long-term storage.
 Nodes with a large storage capacity can rent their storage to users and get paid for it.